metal3-io/metal3-docs/design/reboot-interface.md

 status was seen to be ``false``.
 However, in the presence of multiple actors this approach is prone to race conditions or controller fights.

+We could create a ``HostRebootRequest`` CRD and have the existing host controller check for pending reboot requests, perform reboots when necessary, and update the state of the request.
+This would be easier to apply RBAC to, and indeed does not require clients to co-operate in any way.
+It would be a flexible jumping off point for adding more advanced features should they become required.
+However, it adds significant complexity (another CRD to deploy) and would be a permanent, formal interface.
+It's also not clear how outdated requests should be cleaned up.

 The request could simply be a timestamp field in the Host spec.
 The Host would coalesce multiple requests into one at the time they are received (rather than at the point of action).
 This would be simpler, but requires the client to provide a meaningful timestamp (i.e. in the recent past), forcing us to make awkward decisions about what to do with bogus data.
-In contrast, with a CRD we can use the creation timestamp provided by the system.
-This option also makes it more difficult to add further reboot-related API features in the future.
+In contrast, allowing multiple annotations allows the system to record the time at which it first noticed them.
+Selecting this option would also make it more difficult to add further reboot-related API features in the future.

 The request could be made by adding to a list of client-chosen strings in the Host spec.
-This would be again be simpler than adding a new CRD at the cost of future flexibility, but requires clients to co-operate (by only adding to the list, and never replacing it), so one misbehaving client could cause another to act erratically.
+This effectively formalises the annotation-based system proposed here and makes it a permanent part of the interface.